-Our board of directors currently consists of seven members and is divided into three classes, the members of which each serve for a staggered threeyear term or until a successor has been elected and qualified.
+Our board of directors currently consists of eight members and is divided into three classes, the members of which each serve for a staggered three-year term or until a successor has been elected and qualified.
 The term of office of one class of directors expires each year in rotation so that one class is elected at each annual meeting for a full three-year term.
-Our Class I directors, Shawn A. Jenkins and Joseph P. DiSabato, have been nominated to fill a threeyear term expiring in 2017.
-The two other classes of directors, who were elected or appointed for terms expiring at the annual meetings in 2015 and 2016, respectively, will remain in office.
+Our Class I directors, Shawn A. Jenkins, Joseph P. DiSabato and A. Lanham Napier, have been nominated to fill a three-year term expiring in 2020.
+The two other classes of directors, who were elected or appointed for terms expiring at the annual meetings in 2018 and 2019, respectively, will remain in office.

-If you are a stockholder of record, unless you mark your proxy card to withhold authority to vote, the proxy holder will vote the proxies received by it for the two Class I nominees named below, each of whom is currently a director and each of whom has consented to be named in this Proxy Statement and to serve if elected.
+If you are a stockholder of record, unless you mark your proxy card to withhold authority to vote, the proxy holder will vote the proxies received by it for the three Class I nominees named below, each of whom is currently a director and each of whom has consented to be named in this Proxy Statement and to serve if elected.
 In the event that any nominee is unable or declines to serve as a director at the time of the meeting, your proxy will be voted for any nominee designated by the board of directors to fill the vacancy.
-We do not expect that any nominee will be unable or will decline to serve as a director.
+We do not expect that either nominee will be unable or will decline to serve as a director.
 If you are a beneficial owner of shares held in street name and you do not provide your broker with voting instructions, your broker may not vote your shares on the election of directors.
 Therefore, it is important that you vote.

-The name of and certain information regarding each Class I nominee as of April 14, 2014 is set forth below, together with information regarding our directors remaining in office.
+The name of and certain information regarding each Class I nominee as of April 5, 2017 is set forth below, together with information regarding our directors remaining in office.
 This information is based on data furnished to us by the nominees and directors.
 There is no family relationship between any director, executive officer or person nominated to become a director or executive officer.
 The business address for each nominee for matters regarding the Company is 100 Benefitfocus Way, Charleston, South Carolina 29492.

-Class I Director Nominees with Terms Expiring in 2017
+Class I Director Nominees for Terms Expiring in 2020

-Name Age Position(s) with Benefitfocus Director Since

-Shawn A. Jenkins 46 President and Chief Executive Officer, Director June 2000

-Joseph P. DiSabato 47 Director February 2007

-Class II I Directors with Terms Expiring in 2015

-Name Age Title Director Since

-Mason R. Holland, Jr. 49 Executive Chairman, Director June 2000

-Ann H. Lamont 57 Director July 2010

-Stephen M. Swad 52 Director December 2013

-Class III Directors with Terms Expiring in 2016

-Name Age Title Director Since

-Francis J. Pelzer 43 Director May 2013

-Raheel Zia 42 Director February 2007
+Name Age Position(s) with Benefitfocus Director Since Shawn A. Jenkins 49 Chief Executive Officer and Director June 2000 Joseph P. DiSabato 50 Director February 2007 A. Lanham Napier 46 Director September 2014 Class II Dir ectors with Terms Expiring in 2018 Name Age Position(s) with Benefitfocus Director Since Mason R. Holland, Jr. 52 Executive Chairman, Director June 2000 Ann H. Lamont 60 Director July 2010 Stephen M. Swad 55 Director December 2013 Class III Dia rectors with Terms Expiring in 2019 Name Age Position(s) with Benefitfocus Director Since Douglas A. Dennerline 58 Director August 2014 Francis J. Pelzer V 46 Director May 2013